 That is because the purpose of the choke or throttle is to control the flow of air.
 You need just enough air to get into the carburetor for the fuel to heat up quickly, but then too much air will switch it off.

-But if you make this a habit, this could lead to more serious issues, as it forces the spark plug and carburetor to do more work in order to get started.
+But if you make this a habit, this could lead to more serious issues, as it forces the spark plug and carburetor to do more work to get started.

 3. Bad or old fuel in the gas tank